 From time to time, changes made to published, College policies will affect students.
 The College reserves the right to make such changes and holds students responsible for keeping themselves informed about these changes.
-Announcements of changes will be emailed to student's "my.waketech.edu" email address and can be found online at http://updates.waketech.edu/.
+Announcements of changes will be emailed to student's "my.waketech.edu" email address and can be found online at http://updates.waketech.edu/ or distributed through the electronic newsletter, which is sent to all currently enrolled students.

 This policy does not apply to off-campus groups and individuals.
 Off-campus groups and individuals are allowed to distribute their publications in the designated areas of the main campus and the north campus in accordance with the College's Solicitation policy.
-See General Information.
-Solicitation.
+See General Information, Solicitation.